-Despite Warnings Of ‘Monster’ Hurricane Florence, Some East Coasters Still Refuse To Evacuate,
+Despite Warnings Of ‘Monster’ Hurricane Florence, Some East Coasters Still Refuse To Evacuate

 — Jaimie B (@Supervixen13) September 11, 2018

 Some families are choosing to split up too, says USA Today.
-Jeremy Tominack, a 40-year-old resident of the area is choosing to stay behind while his wife and kids leave the area.
+Jeremy Tominack, a 40-year-old resident of the area, is choosing to stay behind while his wife and kids leave the area.
 His hope is to get through the storm in order to be present to help those who will need it after the storm has passed.

 “I’m going to get these children off to their mom-in-laws.
 I’m staying put and post-hurricane we’ll be looking to help some people.
 I’m going to check on my house and make sure everything is good there then break out the old chainsaw and go help some folks.”